pouchdb-community/pouchdb-quick-search/README.md

 ### Document structure

 Your document fields can be strings or arrays of strings.
 Use dots to separate deeply nested fields.
+Searching deeply inside arrays is supported.

 ```js
 var doc = {